Todd London

-Todd London is the senior vice president of post production at Walt Disney Motion Pictures and 20th Century Studios.
-Films he has worked on over 40 films including The Jungle Book, Beauty and the Beast, Saving Mr. Banks.
+Todd London is the senior vice president of post production at Walt Disney Motion Pictures Films.
+He has worked on over 50 films including Moana, Avatar: Fire and Ash, The Jungle Book, Beauty and the Beast, Saving Mr. Banks, and Diary of a Wimpy Kid films.
 He has worked on several series for HBO, including Carnivàle, Rome, and The Pacific which he received an Emmy for his producing.
 He was a producer on the first series of AMC drama Mad Men.